 DT at Heath Mount is comprised of 3 subjects: Textiles, Food Technology and Resistant Materials.
 We have a textiles room, food technology kitchen and a fully equipped workshop including a 3D Printer.
 Our expert DT teachers inspire children to become autonomous, creative problem solvers with many new practical skills.
 We are delighted to have a DT Scholarship awarded in 2018.

-To see the DT Curriculum Map for the Lent Term 2020 click here
+To see the DT Curriculum Map for the Michaelmas Term 2020 click here

 Pupils are encouraged to develop their creative ideas as soon as they arrive in the Textiles Room.
 Current pupils in Year 3 learn how to design and make a Teddy Bear Waistcoat using their own design ideas, whilst learning the basics of sewing and how to safely use the basic equipment.
 As they move through the year groups the children complete more demanding project briefs as well as using more advanced equipment.
 Year 6 pupils learn how to use the sewing machines whilst developing their creative ideas to make basic soft furnishings to decorate their bedrooms.
 Year 7 pupils learn about recycling and environmental issue, for example designing denim bags from used denim items and Year 8 pupils learn about making and using transfers.